philipyu1997/ardicee-ios/README.md

 - [X] User shall be able to click the "Reverse" bar button to roll the dice.
 - [X] User shall be able to tap anywhere on the screen to add more dices.
+- [X] User shall be able to shake their phone to roll the die.
+- [X] User shall be able to remove all dice(s) by clicking the "Trash" bar button.

 ## App Walkthrough